SirWumpus/ioccc-ae/93/README.md

 ## 4. COMMANDS

-Two default configuration files are supplied.
-One of them should be renamed to "ae.rc" and placed in the user's home directory.
-The two supplied files are "mode.rc" and "modeless.rc" which configure the editor for either modual (VI-style) or modeless (EMACS-style) operation.
+Some default configuration files are supplied.
+One of them should be renamed to `ae.rc` (Windows) or `.aerc` (Unix) and placed in the user's home directory.
+The supplied files are `mode.rc`, `modeless.rc` (original), and `modeless.xterm` (revised) which configure the editor for either modual (VI-style) or modeless (EMACS-style) operation.

 ### 4.1.
 MODUAL CONFIGURATION

 #### 4.1.1.
 SUPPORT

-    ?
-Toggle help on/off.
+    :h              Toggle help on/off.
-    M               Macro add, change, delete, or view. r               Refresh the screen.
+    :map            Macro add, change, delete, or view.
+    ^R              Refresh the screen.
-    R W             Read and write file to and from the buffer. q Q             Quit with and without query.
+    :r :w           Read and write file to and from the buffer. q Q             Quit with and without query.
     V               Display version.

 #### 4.1.2.
 MOVEMENT

-    h j k l         Left, down, up, right cursor movement.
+    h j k l         Left, down, up, right cursor movement. b w             Word left, right.
-    H J K L         Word left, page down, page up, word right.
+    ^F ^B           Page down, page up.
-    [ ]             Beginning and end of line.
+    0 $             Start, end of line.
-    T B             Top and bottom of file.
+    1G G            Top, bottom of file.

 #### 4.1.3.
 EDIT